Michael-Gibbons/OSB/docs/project-structure/contribution.md

 docsify serve docs
 ```

-You can now view a local copy of the documentation for your viewing pleasure, feel free to submit a PR for anything you feel I failed to cover.
+A local copy of the documentation will be served for your viewing pleasure, feel free to submit a PR for anything you feel I failed to cover.